Skip to main content

 Pro Tip: Use different camera views throughout the mission to ensure you have helpful visual information while flying.

-To set up your flight area, place an orbit ball in the upper left corner.
-Mark a target zone in the upper right corner.
-Use the image below for reference as you set up your flight area.
+To set up your indoor flight area, place one orbit ball in the upper left corner and one orbit ball in the lower right corner.
+Mark drop-off zones in the upper right and lower left corners of the flight area.
+Each one should be 7 ft (2.13 m) apart from the takeoff zone in the center of the flight area.
+Use the image below for reference as you set up your space.

 Record your results in your Mission Log (Google Doc / .docx / .pdf).